bilgino/angularforddd/README.md

 wide as singletons.
 The **Root Module** includes several domain modules.
 That is, the entry point is the root module.
 For a more complete overview, visit the following website https://angular.io/guide/module-types#summary-of-ngmodule-categories

-Angular's modular system gives a clean design response:
+Angular's module system gives a clean design response:

 **» Modular Architecture**<br/>